bouwkast/CIS365-Project3/README.md

 On top of having few images there are also low quality images in the dataset along with images of flowers at the exact same angle.

-Typically people don't take a photo of a single image looking directly at it.
+Typically, people don't take a photo of a single flower while looking directly at it.
+ Usually, the flowers are taken at some angle and can have multiples of the same flower in them.

 Incorporating multiple images at different angles of varying group size of the flowers will be an easy way to vastly improve the model's accuracy and prediction capabilities.